 On May 6, 1868, the itinerant, Austrian-born writer Karl Maria Kertbeny wrote to fellow queer activist Karl Heinrich Ulrichs.
 His letter contained the earliest recorded use of the terms homosexual and heterosexual.
 Kertbeny and Ulrichs had much in common but, in this same correspondence, they disagreed over strategies for queer emancipation.

 While Ulrichs sought validation through scientific frameworks, Kertbeny did not care whether homosexuality or any sexual orientation was innate.
 Kertbeny viewed queer activism as a simple matter of extending privacy rights.
 But his disinterest in biological determinism proved to be the grand irony that defined his life’s work.
 By the twentieth century, homosexuality had been appropriated by anti-queer physicians and pro-queer sexologists alike.

-When he was a child, Kertbeny’s close friend was blackmailed for being queer and subsequently committed suicide.
-This tragedy drove him “to take issue with every injustice.”
+When he was a child, Kertbeny’s close friend was blackmailed for being queer and subsequently took his own life.
+This tragedy drove Kertbeny “to take issue with every injustice.”

 Kertbeny publicly identified as a “normally sexed individual.”
 But was he really the first “ally” to the proto-queer community?
 In his diaries, he often admired “beautiful boys,” preoccupied by interactions and visitations.
 He self-censored, crossing and blotting out some words — most often in descriptions with homoerotic implications.

 “I had a look at that beautiful boy … very much in love with the lad … Great fear that my neighbor, a lieutenant, noticed … It is a very dangerous situation, because you can hear everything from one room to the other.”*

 In February of 1867, Kertbeny wrote of Ulrichs (whom he referred to by his pseudonym Numa Numantis).